UBC Orbit Logo

 ORCASat - The Optical and Radio Calibration Satellite - is a collaborative effort between teams at the University of British Columbia, Simon Fraser University, the University of Victoria, and Instituto Superior Técnico in Lisbon, Portugal.

-ORCASat will be used to calibrate ground based star photometers and observatories for atmospheric and instrumental attenuation.
+ORCASat will be used to calibrate ground-based star photometers and observatories for atmospheric and instrumental attenuation.
 Learn more here.

 ASPECTU

-which captures images of Earth on an on-demand basis, with a spectral resolution of 53 meters, and downlinks the images to amateur radio operators worldwide.
+Aspectu (Latin for sight) provides a satellite imagery service that captures images of Earth on an on-demand basis, with a spectral resolution of 53 meters, and downlinks the images to amateur radio operators worldwide.

-Quantifying the computational and power requirements of onboard image processing.
+• Quantifying the computational and power requirements of onboard image processing.

-Evaluating the performance of various computer vision and machine learning algorithms for the purposes of minimizing communication bandwidth.
+• Evaluating the performance of various computer vision and machine learning algorithms for the purposes of minimizing communication bandwidth.

 TRILLIUM

-Trillium is a low cost alternative to radiation hardened micro-controllers (MCUs) for space computation through the use of triple redundant MCUs.
+Trillium is a low-cost alternative to radiation-hardened microcontrollers (MCUs) for space computation through the use of triple redundant MCUs.

 THUNDERBIRD

 The Thunderbird Satellite's primary payload consists of two cameras intended for high-resolution imaging of Earth.
-The photos are evaluated for potential forest fire risks using on-board machine learning modules, trained on the ground, with capability to update these modules over the course of the mission.
+The photos are evaluated for potential forest fire risks using on-board machine learning modules, trained on the ground, with the capability to update these modules over the course of the mission.

 The use of two cameras enables multiple filters to be applied to the image sensor, allowing for infrared and visible light imaging.